 Runlevel Description

+2 Local multiuser mode without remote network (NFS, etc.)

+3 Full multiuser mode with network

+4 Not used

-5 Full multiuser mode with network and X display manager-KDM, GDM, or XDM
+5 Full multiuser mode with network and X display manag- er-KDM, GDM, or XDM

 6 System reboot

-IMPORTANT: Avoid Runlevel 2 with a /usr Partition Mounted via NFS init 1 or shutdown now
+IMPORTANT: Avoid Runlevel 2 with a Partition Mounted via NFS

-You should not use runlevel 2 if your system mounts the /usr partition via NFS.
-The /usr directory holds important programs essential for the proper functioning of the system.
-Because the NFS service is not available in runlevel 2 (local multiuser mode without remote network), the system would be seriously restricted in many aspects.
+You should not use runlevel 2 if your system mounts a partition like /usr via NFS.
+The system might behave unexpectedly if program files or libraries are missing because the NFS service is not available in runlevel 2 (local multiuser mode without remote network).

-To change runlevels while the system is running, enter init and the corresponding number as an argument.
+To change runlevels while the system is running, enter telinit and the corresponding number as an argument.
 Only the system administrator is allowed to do this.
 The following list summarizes the most important commands in the runlevel area.